Paulmicha/common-web-tools/README.md

 ### Hooks

-Some of the default actions CWT provides out of the box use hooks so that extensions can react and implement their own operations.
+Most default actions CWT provides out of the box use hooks so that extensions can react and implement their own operations.
 The convention used allows to predict which filepaths to use for implementing given hooks.
 To verify which files can be used (and will be sourced if they exist) when a hook is triggered, you can use the following convenience command :

 ```sh
 make hook-debug a:start